Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Principle 2 – Accountability

-To ensure that information provided under the principles is practical, unbiased, and accurate, it is crucial that Signatories only use reliable data types, sources, and service providers.
+To ensure that information provided under the principles is practical, unbiased, and accurate, it is crucial that signatories only use reliable data types, sources, and service providers.

 Principle 3 – Enforcement

 This principle provides the mechanism for meeting the requirement of the Sea Cargo Charter.
 It also includes a recommended charter party clause, the Sea Cargo Charter Clause, to ensure data collection.
-While the wording of the Sea Cargo Charter Clause is strongly recommended, it is not compulsory for Signatories.
-However, if all Signatories start using it, it will de facto be in common usage.
+While the wording of the Sea Cargo Charter Clause is strongly recommended, it is not

 Principle 4 – Transparency